Discretionary Fiscal Policy: Strategic Fiscal Action for Economic Resilience

 Discretionary fiscal policy consists of two main components: government spending and taxation.
 By adjusting these levers, policymakers can influence the level of aggregate demand in the economy and steer it towards desired outcomes.

-• Government Spending: When the government increases its spending on infrastructure projects, , healthcare, or other programs, it injects money into the economy.
+• Government Spending: When the government increases its spending on infrastructure projects, education, healthcare, or other programs, it injects money into the economy.
 This increased spending creates jobs, boosts consumer , and stimulates economic growth.
 For example, during the Great Depression in the 1930s, President Franklin D. Roosevelt implemented the New Deal, a series of government programs aimed at creating jobs and stimulating the economy.

-• Taxation: Changes in taxation can also have a significant impact on the economy.
-Lowering taxes puts more money in the hands of consumers and businesses, leading to increased spending and .
-On the other hand, raising taxes can reduce disposable income and dampen economic activity.
+• Taxation: Changes in taxation can also have a significant on the economy.
+Lowering taxes puts more money in the hands of consumers and businesses, leading to increased spending and investment.
+On the other hand, raising taxes can reduce disposable and dampen economic activity.
 In 2017, the Trump administration passed the Tax Cuts and Jobs Act, which lowered corporate and individual tax to stimulate economic growth.

 By strategically adjusting government spending and taxation, policymakers can influence the overall level of economic activity and steer the economy towards stability and growth.